technion046195/technion_046195_2020_spring/_workshops/workshop_05/workshop_05.md

 ## Train-Validation-Test Separation

-In the above example, we have selected the optimal $K$ based upon the risk which was calculated using the test set.
+In the above example, we have selected the optimal $$K$$ based upon the risk which was calculated using the test set.
 As we stated before this situation is problematic since the risk over the test set would be too optimistic due to overfitting.

 The solution to this problem is to divide the dataset once more.
 Therefore in cases, where we would also be required to optimize over some hyper-parameters, we would divide our data into three sets: a train-set a validation-set and a test-set.